golly-splorts/gollyx-pseudo-data/README.md

-# golly-pseudo-data
+# gollyx-pseudo-data

-The Gold Mine for the Pseudo Cup.
+The Gold Mine for Pseudo Cup data.